Hybrid Dogs

 About the Maltipoo

-The Maltipoo is a medium hybrid dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Maltipoo is an excellent choice for first-time dog owners.
+The Maltipoo is a small hybrid dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Maltipoo is an excellent choice for first-time dog owners.
 Typically standing 8 to 14 inches tall at the shoulder and weighing 5 to 20 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Hybrid Dogs group, the Maltipoo brings a distinct combination of traits that sets it apart.
 The Maltipoo has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Maltipoo loves being close to its people and forms strong bonds with every member of the household.